raracx/Rayel-Website/content/pages/projects/project-three.md

 description: >-
   Vita Bella Montreal is an online store specializing in natural and organic fresh food delivery in Montreal.
-For this project, I developed a user-friendly e-commerce website using WordPress, integrating custom cart shopping system to facilitate seamless online shopping experience.
+For this project, I developed a user-friendly e-commerce website using WordPress, integrating custom cart shopping system for seamless online shopping experience.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg